Brebl/Randonaattori/README.md

 g++ randonaattori.cpp -o randonaattori

 Example usage:
-Calling the program without arguments will output 32 (as default) random characters.
+Calling the program without an argument will output 32 (as default) random characters.

 Additional arguments:
--c [number] Set output size according to [number]
+-c [number] Set output size according to number
 -p          Disable defaultSkip.
 Means that similar looking chars are included.
 -d          Output only digits, 0-9
 -a          Only a-z and A-Z